If you think this is another article talking about morning routines, you couldn’t be more wrong.

 What is a Chronotype?

-The concept of chronotype is almost 50 years old and was born with Öquist, who adopted it for the first time in his thesis in 1970.
+The concept of chronotype is almost 50 years old and was invented by Öquist, who adopted it for the first time in his thesis in 1970.

 His study aimed to understand if the circadian rhythms of a person influence his productivity and how it happens.
 So he made a questionnaire that allowed people to understand which was the part of the day in which they have maximum cognitive and physical performance.